 Development Assessment Categories

-Local Development - most DAs fall in this category in Snowy River Shire.
+Local Development - most DAs fall in this category in the Snowy Monaro Region

 Advertised Development - where local or integrated development is exhibited in a more comprehensive manner, including notices in the newspaper.